-The following graph shows the change in value of \$100 invested in our Shares between December 31, 2010 (the last trading day of 2010), and December 31, 2015, compared to a similar investment in the S&P TSX Composite Index, assuming reinvestment of dividends.
-The graph also depicts total annual compensation for our Executives in each particular year from 2011 to 2015 (excluding Mr. Burns one-time service recognition award in 2015 as described below) for comparison purposes.
+The following graph shows the change in value of \$100 invested in our Shares between December 30, 2011 (the last trading day of 2011), and December 30, 2016, compared to a similar investment in the S&P TSX Composite Index, assuming reinvestment of dividends.
+The graph also depicts total annual compensation for our named executive officers determined in each particular year from 2012 to 2016.